Skip to content

 Once filming begins, prop money becomes part of the overall visual storytelling process.

-Prop departments carefully organize, position, and age bills depending on the scene requirements.
+Prop departments carefully organize, position, and prepare bills depending on the scene requirements.

 For realistic cash scenes, crews often: